MarkoM71/library-app/README.md

 # odin-library-app

-Created a library app using plain vanilla javaScript, CSS and html.
+Created a library app using plain vanilla javaScript, CSS and HTML.